FilteredPush/sci_name_qc/README.md

 	mvn install

-# Testing
+# Testing on and offline

-Separation of tests that can be run online and those that require conection to remote services are ongoing.
+Test are separated into those be run offline and those that require conection to remote services (GBIF API, WoRMS aphia API).

-Goal is for the test phase to run only tests that can be run offline.
-Until then, use -DskipTests if you need to build while offline.

-To run tests that make calls to remote APIs (GBIF api and WoRMS aphia api), run a phase that includes integration-test, and use the profile services-test:
+Tests requiring online access to remote services are run in the integration-test phase, which lies between the package and install phases.
+So, invocation of

+    mvn package

+will run the tests that do not need online access to services, (as will mvn test), while invocation of

-   mvn integration-test -Pservices-test
+	mvn install

+will run both these test and the integration tests that require access to online services (similarly mvn deploy).
+It is currently safe to invoke mvn integration-test from the command line, but this is not a recommended practice, as integration-tests are typically expected to start/stop a local jetty server in pre- and post- phases.
+If you have to run mvn install in an offline environment, you can use mvn install -DskipTests to prevent test failures from the absence of a connection to GBIF and WoRMS from causing the build to fail.

 # Developer deployment: